 Double your efficiency with a running partner

-Compared to brushing up on the question bank, what really opens up the gap is actually the performance in the field.
-We can help you point out the details in the actual battle, such as when to skip questions, where to make up the edge case, less fall out of the pit may be more AC a question.
-These small details often determine whether you can enter the next round.
-If you are also preparing for ByteDance, Uber, HRT, Roblox or other large OA, don't be hard to carry on, we have OA remote interview assistance without traces + generation interviews, so that you can adapt to the rhythm of assistance in advance like a real interview.
-If you need it, you can come to talk to us directly, so as to minimize the detour and grasp the opportunity in your hand.
+Compared with frantically reading the question bank, what really widens the gap is actually on-the-spot performance.
+We can help you point out the details in actual practice, such as when to skip questions and where to make up edge cases.
+One less pitfall may lead to one more AC question.
+These small details often determine whether you can advance to the next round.
+If you are also preparing for OA from ByteDance, Uber, HRT, Roblox or other major manufacturers, don’t force yourself, we have it here OA remote invisible interview assistance + Substitute interview, allowing you to adapt to the auxiliary rhythm in advance just like a real interview.
+Students in need can come to us directly to chat, avoid detours, and seize the opportunity.